gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

   data-partitioning).
 - Can be queried by clients to always connect to the correct master server.

-There is currently one exception to the Sentinel support: `mail_room`, the component that processes incoming emails.
-It doesn't support Sentinel yet, but we hope to integrate a future release that does support it soon.

 The configuration consists of three parts:

 - Setup Redis Master and Slave nodes
 - Setup Sentinel nodes
 - Setup GitLab

+### Prerequisites

-> **IMPORTANT**: You need at least 3 independent machines: physical, or VMs running into distinct physical machines.
+You need at least `3` independent machines: physical, or VMs running into distinct physical machines.

 If you fail to provision the machines in that specific way, any issue with the shared environment can bring your entire setup down.

 Read carefully how to configure those components below.